Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Abstract

-\item Applying this method to three 64-year catch series for Japanese eel (\textit{Anguilla japonica}) as abundance indices, I find that the extinction risk lies well below the Criterion~E thresholds for Critically Endangered and Endangered, with narrow CIs.
-Although the species is currently listed as Endangered under Criterion A (population decline), this analysis shows that decline-based assessments substantially overestimate extinction risk in large populations. \end{enumerate}
+\item Applying this method to two 64-year national harvest indices for Japanese eel (\textit{Anguilla japonica}), I find that Criterion~E extinction probabilities are far below the thresholds for the IUCN threatened categories, with narrow CIs.
+Although the species is currently listed as Endangered under Criterion A (population decline), this discrepancy is consistent with theory showing that decline-based assessments can substantially overestimate extinction risk in large populations. \end{enumerate}